This Jamaican jerk chicken recipe is loaded with Caribbean flavor, with a spicy Scotch bonnet marinade, char grilled or baked, so easy to make!

 What is "Jerk" Cooking?

 "Jerk" cooking refers to the style of cooking originally done in Jamaica.
-It follows the process of poking meats with holes, allowing more flavors to permeate them, reaching deeper within.
+It follows the process of poking meats with holes, allowing more flavors to permeate it, reaching deeper within.

 This process is called "Jerking".